Assessing cattle after a bushfire

 - Be aware of the potential for flystrike both on burnt areas and on the feet.

-- The sheath of male and castrated animals should be specifically examined after about four days to remove any scabs that have formed and may be causing urinary obstruction.
+- The skin of the sheath and scrotum of male animals should be specifically examined after about four days.
+Remove any scabs that have formed and may be causing urinary obstruction.

 - Cows with calves at foot will need special attention.
 Burnt teats may mean the cow will reject a young calf which will die without some intervention.